June 2022 Article of the Month

 and Manager for Pastoral Care, Penn Presbyterian Medical Center, Philadelphia PA

 SUMMARY and COMMENT: Columbia University psychiatrist and bioethicist Robert Klitzman is a prolific researcher, and in July 2021 he presented a Chaplaincy Innovation Lab webinar on Perspectives on Chaplaincy from Outside the Profession [--see Related Items of Interest, §I, below].
 In this month's article, he and his team explore critical and beneficial functions of chaplaincy in health care through the lens of communication.
-This study is valuable for its explication of the breadth of chaplains' activity through and beyond traditional roles of spiritual care, with implications for hospital administrators, physicians, nurses, and others; but it also should help chaplains think precisely about their importance as communicators in "increasingly fractured and overwhelmed healthcare systems" [MS p.
-7].
+This study is valuable for its explication of the breadth of chaplains' activity through and beyond traditional roles of spiritual care, with implications for hospital administrators, physicians, nurses, and others; but it also should help chaplains think precisely about their importance as communicators in "increasingly fractured and overwhelmed healthcare systems" [p.
+2911].

 The authors summarize:

 These data suggest how communication by chaplains can improve patient care in several crucial ways that have not been previously described: bringing particular perspectives that can help in getting to know patients better and thus in learning and conveying to medical teams vital information that can assist in diagnosis, treatment and resolution of conflicts.
 These roles in communication are increasingly important, given the increasingly fractured and rapidly changing healthcare systems, with heightened pressures and stresses of managed care, decreasing amounts of time doctors have with their patients, and time constraints faced by other providers.
-In seeking to make healthcare systems as effective as possible, these chaplains' roles in communication are thus critical to recognize, encourage, and more fully draw on.
-[MS p.
-6]
+In seeking to make healthcare systems as effective as possible, these chaplains' roles in communication are thus critical to recognize, encourage, and more fully draw on. [p.
+2910]

 The amount of time that chaplains are said to have for in-depth communication, compared to the time availability of other health care providers, is repeatedly mentioned and seems a key factor.
 However, while the data come from working chaplains and their real-world experience, this reader would comment that chaplains, too, may become increasingly vulnerable to time pressures that can come with increasing involvement in operational structures (which our authors encourage).
-One particular suggestion is for chaplains to be integrated into rounds [--see MS pp. 6 and 7], but rounds can be quite time-consuming elements to incorporate into a work schedule.
-Also, our present article recalls a previous study of the use of chaplains as "patient navigators" [--see MS p.
-6], yet that study itself describes the role in question as so "time-consuming" as to be in tension with the time required for spiritual care services [--see p.
+One particular suggestion is for chaplains to be integrated into rounds [--see pp. 2010 and 2011], but rounds can be quite time-consuming elements to incorporate into a work schedule.
+Also, our present article recalls a previous study of the use of chaplains as "patient navigators" [--see p.
+2910], yet that study itself describes the role in question as so "time-consuming" as to be in tension with the time required for spiritual care services [--see p.
 1841 of Teague, P. et al. (2019), "The role of the chaplain as a patient navigator and advocate for patients in the intensive care unit: one academic medical center's experience," Journal of Religion and Health 58(5):1833-46 (NOTE: this was our October 2019 Article-of-the-Month)].
 This would seem to be an area for further research regarding trends in the demands on chaplains' time with any expansion of roles.

 The bibliography of 46 citations is very current, including references to 2 articles and 11 Internet resources from 2022.
 The bibliography does not contain other works by Robert Klitzman that address chaplaincy [--see Related Items of Interest, §II, below].